argonne-lcf/user-guides/docs/polaris/visualization/paraview.md

-# Paraview on Polaris
+# ParaView on Polaris

 The recommended way of running ParaView on Polaris is in client/server mode.
 This consists of running the ParaView client on your local resource, and the ParaView server on the Polaris compute nodes.
 The ParaView client needs to first be installed on your local resource, and needs to match the version that you run on Polaris.

-There are multiple versions of Paraview installed on Polaris.
-To find the versions of Paraview currently available on Polaris run the following command on a login node:
+There are multiple versions of ParaView installed on Polaris.
+To find the versions of ParaView currently available on Polaris run the following command on a login node:
 ```
 module avail paraview
 ```

-Binary and source packages of the Paraview client for Linux, MacOS, and Windows are available from the [ParaView Download Page](https://www.paraview.org/download/).
+Binary and source packages of the ParaView client for Linux, MacOS, and Windows are available from the [ParaView Download Page](https://www.paraview.org/download/).

-## Connecting to the Paraview server on Polaris
+## Connecting to the ParaView server on Polaris
-This section describes how to launch the Paraview server on Polaris from a local ParaView client.
+This section describes how to launch the ParaView server on Polaris from a local ParaView client.

 ### Start ParaView Client
 First, launch the ParaView client on your local resource.
 You will need to configure some server settings in the client.
 This initial set up should only need to be done once, and can be reused each time you want to run ParaView on Polaris.